 Danny's Story

 Danny joined Watsi on March 7th, 2015.
-Eight years ago, Danny joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Danny's most recent donation traveled 8,500 miles to support Jonah, a 7-year-old boy from Kenya, to fund burn contracture surgery so he can use his left hand.
+Nine years ago, Danny joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Danny's most recent donation traveled 8,500 miles to support Jane, a bright and resilient 7-year-old from Kenya, to fund clubfoot treatment.

 Impact